1. How do I apply for a summer associate position?

-Each summer associate is assigned an associate advisor, generally based on common interests or backgrounds.
-The advisors are available to talk to and offer advice to summer associates, as well as to provide insight into different practice areas of the firm.
+Each summer associate is assigned a partner advisor and an associate mentor.
+These pairings are generally based on common interests or backgrounds.
+The advisor/mentor are available to talk to and offer other advice to summer associates, as well as to provide insight into different practice areas of the office.

 Each summer associate is hired with the expectation that we will extend an offer to return as a full-time associate.

-On their last day at the firm, summer associates will receive an exit interview where their recruiting partner will review the feedback from their work assignments and will inform the summer associate of our offer decision.
+On their last day at the firm, summer associates will have an exit interview with our recruiting partner.
+The recruiting partner will review the feedback from their work assignments and will inform the summer associate of our offer decision.

 The lawyer tasked with assigning work to the summer associate will check-in weekly and make assignments accordingly.